It Just Feels Right

 Emma just graduated high school and is getting ready to go off on a gap year before heading to college, and Oliver has grown increasingly distant in ways that only teenage boys can.
 My life is in transition, one that I’m not fighting, just acknowledging.

-I’ve always known that I wouldn’t stay in St. Louis after the kids left the house.
+I’ve always questioned whether I would stay in St. Louis after the kids left the house.
 Everyone has know this; it’s long been a joke in my family.
-It’s not that I don’t like living in St. Louis; I just have always known I that I needed something more.
-Had I not had Emma in graduate school, I would have moved to New York City after I graduated.
-Instead, I moved to St. Louis to be close to family.
-To me, St. Louis is Emma and Oliver.
+It’s not that I don’t like living in St. Louis–there are many things I love about the city, but to me, St. Louis is Emma and Oliver.
 It’s the three of us.
-So just as they are preparing to shape their futures in ways that make sense to them, I know that I, too, must do the same.
+So just as they are preparing to shape their futures in ways that make sense to them, I know that I, too, must do the same, and I don’t entirely know what that means.

 “Jen, you just look like you belong here.”